steven-wolfman/ubc-term-finder/dev-story.md

 Our full [`ci.yml` workflow](.github/workflows/ci.yml) is a bit more complex just for fun and is built based on the [Node.js starter workflow template](https://github.com/actions/starter-workflows/blob/main/ci/node.js.yml).

+## Basic Implementation

+We're finally ready to write some code!
+For our basic implementation, we will simply check the month on the Date and choose the UBC term on its basis.
+Here's our implementation:

 # Unexplained Oddities and Unresolved Thoughts

 ## Questions about CI